Last updated on December 15, 2022

 Dakkon, Shadow Slayer | Illustration by Richard Kane Ferguson

-Surveil is very similar to scry as both are keyword abilities that let you craft your turns based on looking at the top X cards from your library.
-However, putting your cards in your graveyard with surveil instead of the bottom of your library is a definite advantage.
-This subtle but important different enables more synergies like the ones we covered in the decks I mentioned earlier.
+Surveil is very similar to scry as both are keyword abilities that let you craft your turns based on looking at the top X cards of your library.
+However, putting cards in your graveyard with surveil instead of the bottom of your library is a definite advantage.
+This subtle but important difference enables more synergies like the ones covered in the decks I mentioned earlier.

 I have to mention one tiny downside, though.
-Many Dimir decks in Guilds of Ravnica draft found themselves unable to win before running out of cards.
-Decking yourself is a possibility with this ability, so keep that in mind if you want to build a surveil-based deck.
+Many Dimir and self-mill decks find themselves unable to win before running out of cards.
+Decking yourself is a possibility with these abilities, so keep that in mind if you want to build a surveil- or mill-based deck.

 Grenzo, Dungeon Warden